phuongngo2904/CHICKEN_INVADERS/README.md

 ```
 git --version
 ```
-* Otherwise, install it:

-To install Git for Windows, point your browser at https://git-scm.com/download/win.
-A download of the Windows Git installer will begin automatically.
-Once complete, you can double-click the installer and follow the steps.<br />
 * You can view your default Git configuration options with the following command:
 ```
 git config -h